-- While the tofu is marinating, wash and prepare the brussels sprouts.
+- While the tofu is marinating, wash and prepare the Brussels sprouts, removing any yellowish outer leaves and slicing off the stem.
+Cut any large Brussels sprouts in half.
 Preheat oven to 400°F. Spray a large baking sheet with cooking spray and set aside.

 - Place the pan in the oven and cook for 20 minutes.

-- While the tofu and brussels sprouts are cooking, prepare the peanut sauce by whisking together all ingredients except for the water in a bowl.
-Add water 1 tbsp at a time and whisk until the peanut sauce is thinned to your liking.
+- While the tofu and Brussels sprouts are cooking, prepare the peanut sauce by whisking together all ingredients except for the water in a bowl.
+Add water 1 tablespoon at a time and whisk until the peanut sauce is thinned to your liking.

 - Serve tofu and Brussels sprouts over rice or grain of your liking and drizzle peanut sauce over top.
 Can garnish with additional sriracha and/or sesame seeds if you like.